 When we refer to slalom skiing gates or poles, these are essentially the same thing, since the two poles make up the gates.
 Competitors must pass in between the various gates on their way down a slope as they try to set the fastest time, with the main slalom skiing rules being that missing a gate brings about disqualification.

-Moving on to the specific skiing slalom rules, these can differ slightly depending on where and when you are competing.
-The highest form of competition in this skiing discipline is the Winter Olympics, although many other slalom skiing events are held every year such as the Alpine Ski World Cup Finals.
+Moving on to more specific skiing slalom rules, these can differ slightly depending on where and when you are competing.
+The highest form of competition in this skiing discipline is the Winter Olympics, which takes place every four years, although many other slalom skiing events are held every year, such as the Alpine Ski World Cup Finals.
 This has previously been held on the slopes of Grandvalira in Andorra.

 The slalom skiing gates are set out in such a way that the hardest turns are saved for the middle of the course.
 The organisers don’t like to put them near the start, when a rider doesn’t yet have much speed, or near the end, when a rider wants to carry as much speed as possible over the finish line.
 As for how do slalom skiers know which gates to go through next, they are set out alternately in red and blue to help with identification.